 ParcelPoint® from CoreLogic® met all of TPL’s Requirements for a Nationwide Parcel Dataset and considerably slashed the Protected Places Inventory project’s budget and timeline

-ParcelPoint is a robust and patented parcel dataset that has more U.S. coverage than any other source.
-At CoreLogic, we often refer to ourselves as our own best customer because the parcel dataset is a key location information component of our industry-leading Flood and Geospatial businesses.
+ParcelPoint is a robust and patented parcel boundary data set that has more U.S. coverage than any other source.
+At CoreLogic, we often refer to ourselves as our own best customer because the parcel boundary data set is a key location information component of our industry-leading Flood and Geospatial businesses.

-With over 135 million out of an estimated 148 million parcels nationwide, the dataset is the most extensive of its kind, and quarterly updates ensure that the parcel collection is growing and accurately maintained.
+With 148.3 million out of an estimated 150 million parcels nationwide, the data set is the most extensive of its kind, and quarterly updates ensure that the parcel collection is growing and accurately maintained.
 Plus, with staff members dedicated and passionate about the product, clients have access to timely and knowledgeable technical support.

 Trusted by a variety of industries, including the financial industry, the decision was made by Ms. Robertson and her colleagues to invest in the best possible resource—ParcelPoint from CoreLogic.

 Ms. Robertson recently told CoreLogic, “With the help of CoreLogic, the organization’s budget for adding parcel data to our PPI database was significantly slashed and took a single year to complete instead of the estimated five years.
 Plus, with over 4,500 completed projects in the PPI database, it’s not only easier to keep the parcel boundary information current, but entering new projects to the database takes 15 minutes when it previously took over three hours to add a single project.